bit-team/doc/index.rst

 Back In Time is a simple backup solution for Linux Desktops.
 It is based on ``rsync`` and uses hard-links to reduce space used for unchanged files.
 It comes with a Qt4 GUI which will run on both Gnome and KDE based Desktops.
+Back In Time is written in Python3 and is licensed under GPL2.